Sexual assault victims have rights throughout the military justice process.

 These rights provide for the reasonable protection, privacy, information, respectful treatment for victims and more as they participate in the criminal justice system.
 Additional information is provided below:

-DoD law enforcement and legal personnel directly engaged in the detection, investigation, or prosecution of crimes are responsible for ensuring that victims of military-related crime are accorded the following rights:
+DoD law enforcement and legal personnel directly engaged in the detection, investigation, or prosecution of crimes are responsible for ensuring that victims of military-related crime are notified that that they have the following rights:

 - To be treated with fairness and respect for the victim’s dignity and privacy